CCaTS-CIM-CBD Precision Medicine Award

 Unallowable expenses include capital equipment and computers or laptops.

 Recipients of grants or awards supported by CCaTS may be asked to review applications for other CCaTS grants.

-Letters of intent are due by 5:00 p.m.
+Pre-applications (previously called letters of intent) are due by 5:00 p.m.
 Central time on Feb.
 12, 2020.
 They should be submitted through the START Application Tool (must be logged in to the Mayo Clinic network).
 Pre-applications must include the CIM checklist (Word document).

-Applicants are invited to submit full applications after review of the letters of intent.
+Applicants are invited to submit full applications after review of the pre-applications.
 Applications are due by 5:00 p.m.
 Central time on April 1, 2020.
 They should be submitted through the START Application Tool (must be logged in to the Mayo Clinic network).